ilEnzio/ScalaPractice/99problems stuff/src/main/scala/README.md

 Q's

-- Struggling with Big O of Union of Maps solutions.
-What is the Big O of the big solution vs my solution?
+- ~~Struggling with Big O of Union of Maps solutions.
+What is the Big O of the big solution vs my solution?~~
-- Random Words - I think my solution was stuck in OO style thinking; maybe I should default to thinking of maps as pattern matching functions
+- ~~Random Words - I think my solution was stuck in OO style thinking;
+  maybe I should default to thinking of maps as pattern matching functions~~
-- Trackback `.get `on a list unsafe; `.get` on a map safe?
+- ~~Trackback `.get `on Option unsafe; `.get` on a map safe?~~
 - Essential Sca Ch06 Probabilities. mental block.
 Just not sure what they are asking...
 - sa - really stuck on flatMap

 #### TIL

+- the reason we leverage pattern matching is to check exhaustiveness
+- any lookup that doesn't return an option is suspect -

 </p>
 </details>